Chaoses-Ib/ComfyScript/script/runtime/README.md

 ## Real mode
 Differences from virtual mode:
-- The position of parameters may be different.

-  Virtual mode determines the position of paramerters by `INPUT_TYPES`, but it may differ from what the position `FUNCTION` actually has.
-To make the code compatible with virtual mode and real mode, keyword arguments should always be used.

-  Note that the type stubs generated for real mode nodes also use the position of `INPUT_TYPES`.
-It may be fixed in future versions.

 - Default value may be different or missing.

 - No cache will be made for node outputs.